cs1302uga/cs1302-tutorials/algo-analysis.md

 Sometimes, we might focus on other operations.
 The key processing step ultimately depends on the problem in question.
-In general, this set usually comprises of operations that are expensive (i.e., take a long time or require a lot of memory) as they will dominate less expensive operations in their impact towards the overall complexity of the algorithm.
+In general, this set usually comprises of operations that are expensive (i.e., take a long time or require a lot of memory) as they will dominate less expensive operations in their impact on the overall complexity of the algorithm.

 ## Time Complexity Analysis

 First, let's focus on **time complexity analysis**.
 Suppose you have a set of algorithms that all solve the same problem.
-In order to analyze each of them, we first need to do the following:
+To analyze each of them, we first need to do the following:

 1. Define the problem size (`n`); then